wylflc/basic_skills/linux_commands.md

+# basic commands
-`stat -c %s filename' show the size of a file
+1. `stat -c %s filename` shows the size of a file